Glass and Iron

 When a machine makes a part it does not smell the metal as it changes color.
 It does not feel the heat or become fascinated by the shapes as it changes the metal from one form to another.
 There are two sides to this for me.
 There is the practical blacksmith who makes things that are useful.
 And then there is how it makes me feel.

 Welcome to my Portfolio.
+Please scroll down to see more.
 If you click on an item you will be taken to a larger view.
 From there you can scroll using the arrows.
 Please notice the small information icons, red dots, in the upper right corner.
 These will lead you to further information.